belledon/singularity_tutorial/README.md

 With the command `sudo singularity create <name>.img`, we generate an empty image.

 ```
-$ sudo singularity create foo.img
+$ sudo singularity create baby.img
 Initializing Singularity image subsystem
-Opening image file: foo.img
+Opening image file: baby.img
 Creating 768MiB image
 Binding image to loop
 Creating file system within image
-Image is done: foo.img
+Image is done: baby.img
 ```

 A usefull derivative is `sudo singularity create -s <size in MB> <name.img>` which allows the user to specify the size of the image (default is `768MB`)

 ```
-$ sudo singularity create -s 1024 foo.img
+$ sudo singularity create -s 1024 baby.img
 Initializing Singularity image subsystem
-Opening image file: foo.img
+Opening image file: baby.img
 Creating 1024MiB image
 Binding image to loop
 Creating file system within image
-Image is done: foo.img
+Image is done: baby.img
 ```
-We have now created a blank image, a canvas that we will pour our computational soul into.
+We have now created a blank image, a canvas that we will pour our computational soul into and totally not be dissapointed when it doesn't like the same sports team we do.
 To do that we will need a boostrap file (also known as a singularity or definition file).
 This file is a simple bash file that describes the operating system, installed libraries, and persistent environmental variables.
-Below is an example cribbed from the singularity [docs](http://singularity.lbl.gov/quickstart)
+Below is an example cribbed from the singularity [docs](http://singularity.lbl.gov/quickstart) that is unorigonally called `Singularity`.

-first_boostrap
 ```
+# Singularity
 Bootstrap: docker
 From: ubuntu:latest